connornguyxn/competitive-programming/README.md

-# What is this?
+# competitive-programming

-This repository is for storing and sharing all of my written code from my CP journey.
+This repository is for storing and sharing code from my CP journey.